kwabounga/tattools-rn/README.md

 - Clone this repo.
 - npm install
 - npm run android - for android
-- npm run ios - for ios
+- npm run ios - for ios // no test yet

 *if Metro Bundler didn't start automaticaly, run